Computing and Information Technology

 Each department responsible for maintaining covered information is instructed to take steps to protect the information from destruction, loss or damage due to environmental hazards, such as fire and water damage or technical failures.

-Information systems, including network and software design, as well as information processing, storage, transmission, and disposal.
-See section ".090 Related Laws, Regulations, or Policies" below for the policy framework that manages the risk related to information systems associated with covered information.
+Including network and software design, as well as information processing, storage, transmission, and disposal.
+See section .090 Related Laws, Regulations, or Policies for the policy framework that manages the risk related to information systems associated with covered information.

 Designing and Implementing Safeguards